Where can I get the mailer bags?

 Yes, but we’re subsidising the cost and selling them to you at 50% of the price we pay for them to help facilitate this process as much as we can.

-Put the empty BIB bags of Oat M*lk, piercer, and tube in the Minor Figures mailer bag - max 9 of them - and drop the parcel at your local Royal Mail office, or through a post box if it’s thin enough.
+Put the empty BIB bags of Oat M*lk, and piercer in the Minor Figures mailer bag - max 9 of them - and drop the parcel at your local Royal Mail office, or through a post box if it’s thin enough.

-PLEASE make sure that no jubilee clip, no metal, and no cardboard go into the mailer bag because they won’t be processed and/or will lower the quality of the recycled product.
+PLEASE make sure that no jubilee clip, no metal, no tube, and no cardboard go into the mailer bag because they won’t be processed and/or will lower the quality of the recycled product.

 So that the whole mailer bag weighs under 1,000g - which is the maximum weight limit for Royal Mail 2nd class pre-paid returns.